qufighter/Cr/README.md

 that should give you everything you would expect to send to the client.
-You may set `document.doctype` as needed. keep in mind `document` is not completely what you expect client side, it is a trimmed down version with only essential functionality for Cr
+You may set `document.doctype` as needed. keep in mind `document` is not completely what you expect client side, it is a trimmed down version with only essential functionality for Cr and basic querySelectAll to retrieve "lost" node references.
+The outer most node is returned.
 ```
 See Cr-node-test-server.js
 See Cr-node-test-server-fast.js